Examples of Deferred Revenue

 Example #1 – Magazine Subscription

-Let’s take an example of a magazine company which publishes monthly magazine but collects its yearly subscription in advance.
-The whole amount of yearly subscription is not the part of the monthly revenue, but the company earns part of this subscription amount monthly and transfer a monthly portion of this subscription each month for calculation monthly P&L account.
+Let’s take an example of a magazine company that publishes a monthly magazine but collects its yearly subscription in advance.
+The whole amount of the yearly subscription is not part of the monthly revenue.
+Still, the company earns part of this subscription amount monthly and transfers a monthly portion of this subscription each month for the calculation monthly P&L account.

-Suppose, a monthly subscription of the magazine is INR 200/- but the company collects INR 2400/- from the customer as an advance for a yearly subscription.
-Each month the company will transfer INR 200/- from INR 2400/- to monthly P&L account once the company delivers monthly publication of the magazine to the customer, and the rest amount will become deferred revenue in the Balance sheet for the next month.
-So, each month the company will transfer the 1/12 portion of the total amount collected from the customer from Deferred revenue to monthly revenue hear in the P&L account.
+Suppose a monthly subscription to the magazine is INR 200/- but the company collects INR 2400/- from the customer as an advance for a yearly subscription.
+Each month, the company will transfer INR 200/- from INR 2400/- to the monthly P&L account once the company delivers the magazine's monthly publication to the customer, and the rest amount will become deferred revenue in the Balance sheet for the next month.
+So, each month the company will transfer the 1/12 portion of the total amount collected from the customer from Deferred revenue to monthly revenue heard in the P&L account.

 The journal entry for the same transaction would be as follows,

-Each month after the delivery of the magazine to the customer, the accountant will transfer INR 200/- from the deferred revenue account to Subscription Revenue account in P&L as per the shown in the journal entry below and in the same way each month, the whole amount from deferred revenue account would be taken care of at the end of the year.
+Each month after the delivery of the magazine to the customer, the accountant will transfer INR 200/- from the deferred revenue account to the Subscription Revenue account in P&L, as shown in the journal entry below.
+In the same way, each month, the whole amount from the deferred revenue account would be taken care of at the end of the year.

 Example #2 – Software Leasing

-We can see a software manufacturing company which manufacture antivirus for computers.
-Software companies collect annual prepayments for the use of the software, which is supposed to be used on a monthly basis by the customer.
-The company will receive a total amount for the 12 months and transfer this amount to the Deferred Revenue head at the time of receiving the prepayment amount.
+We can see a software manufacturing company which manufactures antivirus for computers.
+Software companies collect annual prepayments for the software, which is supposed to be used every month by the customer.
+The company will receive a total amount for the 12 months and transfer this amount to the Deferred Revenue head when receiving the prepayment amount.
 Each month, the company will transfer the 1/12 portion of this amount to the actual revenue head in the P&L account for the month when the customer is using that software.

 Example #3 – Auto Leasing

-A bus leasing company has signed a work contract with an IT company to provide its buses on the annual leasing basis of INR 12000/- each bus, which would be payable in advance at the time of starting the contract.
+A bus leasing company has signed a work contract with an IT company to provide its buses on the annual leasing basis of INR 12000/- each bus, which would be payable in advance at starting the contract.

 In this case, the IT company will transfer INR 12,000/- for each bus to the leasing company as an annual advance payment for its services.
-The leasing company will record this transaction to its Deferred Revenue head in its liability side of the balance sheet as they have to deliver their services for the next 12 months but received the whole amount in advance.
+The leasing company will record this transaction to its Deferred Revenue head on its liability side of the balance sheet.
+They have to deliver their services for the next 12 months but receive the whole amount in advance.

 The journal entry for this transaction would be as follows,